OpenEvalProject/evals/manuscripts/elife-84400/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/84400/elife-84400-fig7-v1.jpg)

-**Figure 7.:** Sulfitobacter D7 in response to Emiliania huxleyi-derived metabolites.During its interactions with E. huxleyi, Sulfitobacter D7 exhibits a lifestyle switch from coexistence to pathogenicity.
+**Figure 7.:** During its interactions with E. huxleyi, Sulfitobacter D7 exhibits a lifestyle switch from coexistence to pathogenicity.
 In the coexistence phase, E. huxleyi secretes to the phycosphere various metabolites such as benzoate, dimethylsulfoniopropionate (DMSP), and other growth substrates, which bacteria can uptake and consume for growth.
 Based on the observation that benzoate hindered the pathogenicity-inducing effect of DMSP, we hypothesize that such energy-rich metabolic currencies hinder DMSP signaling in Sulfitobacter D7.
 When the algal physiological state is compromised, for example, stationary phase, the amount of available growth substrates decreases, due to bacterial consumption and less secretion by the alga.
 In this context, high concentration of algal DMSP acts as a signal that alters the transcriptional profiles of the bacterium and leads to high expression of pathogenicity-related genes, such as flagellar and transport genes, and yet unknown virulence factors that kill E. huxleyi cells.
 This leads to a surge of alga-derived growth substrates that are taken up efficiently by Sulfitobacter D7.
 The flagellum can mediate the dispersal of Sulfitobacter D7 and to forage for an alternative host.

 The ability to utilize benzoate is shared among bacterial strains that are associated with E. huxleyi in the natural environment and in cultures (Figure 5a; Green et al., 2015; Orata et al., 2016; Rosana et al., 2016; Vincent et al., 2021).
 Since benzoate can act as an antibacterial compound (Amin and Abolmaaty, 2020; Haque et al., 2005), we propose that secretion of benzoate by E. huxleyi can select for bacteria that specialize on this compound and is therefore important for the establishment of a coexistence phase.
 Similarly, the diatom Asterionellopsis glacialis produces two secondary metabolites that select for specific bacteria and affect their behavioral response (Shibl et al., 2020).
 Bacterial sensing of general phytoplankton-derived compounds (e.g. DMSP) together with additional more selective compounds (e.g. benzoate) can ensure the recognition of the algal host by the bacteria within the phycosphere.
 This can increase the specificity of an interaction and ensure fine-tuning of the behavior of microorganisms by regulating gene expression.
 This is especially relevant for DMSP that has diverse functions in bacteria (Barak-Gavish et al., 2018; Kessler et al., 2018; Miller et al., 2004; Miller and Belas, 2004; Seymour et al., 2010).
 Molecular mechanisms in bacteria that integrate information perceived by various chemical signals include catabolite repression and two-component systems, which can also play a role in regulating bacterial pathogenicity (Beier and Gross, 2006; Görke and Stülke, 2008).

-## The lifestyle switch of Sulfitobacter D7 from coexistence to pathogenicity
+### The lifestyle switch of Sulfitobacter D7 from coexistence to pathogenicity

 Our experimental setup demonstrated that Sulfitobacter D7 grown in pathogenicity-inducing media are in a different transcriptional state than in coexistence medium, which corresponds to the behavioral switch during co-culturing with E. huxleyi (Figure 1).
 Many transport systems were DE, mainly upregulated, when Sulfitobacter D7 was in pathogenic state compared to the coexistence state (Figure 3).
 Since bacteria often exert their pathogenicity as a means to access nutrients released from the host, it is likely that in this mode Sulfitobacter D7 will maximize uptake and assimilation of metabolites released by dying E. huxleyi cells.
 High expression of transporters for branched-chain amino acids, C4 carbohydrates, DMSP, taurine, and polyamines can facilitate the efficient uptake of these energy-rich metabolites (Figure 3, Figure 3—source data 1).
 Upregulation of transport genes for these metabolic currencies in response to DMSP was also demonstrated in R. pomeroyi DSS-3, a Roseobacter often used to study metabolic exchange between bacteria and phytoplankton (Bürgmann et al., 2007; Durham et al., 2015; Landa et al., 2017).